Graves' Disease Center

 Fear of radioactive iodine

-Relative indication for surgery include following:
+Relative indications for surgery include the following:

 Rapid control of symptoms